Doc Carlson

 Henry Clifford "Doc" Carlson (July 4, 1894 – November 1, 1964) was an American basketball coach and football player.
 He is a Naismith Basketball Hall of Fame inductee as the men's college basketball coach of his alma mater, the University of Pittsburgh, from 1922 to 1953.
 At Pitt he compiled a record of 367–247 record (.595).
-His 1927–28 team finished the season with a 21–0 record and was retroactively named the national champion by the Helms Athletic Foundation and the Premo-Porretta Power Poll; Carlson's Panthers would receive retroactive recognition as the Helms national champion for the 1929–30 season as well.
+His 1927–28 team finished the season with a 21–0 record and was retroactively named the national champion by the Helms Athletic Foundation; Carlson's Panthers would receive retroactive recognition as the Helms national champion for the 1929–30 season as well.
+In addition, the 1927–28 team would be retroactively listed as the top team of the season by the Premo-Porretta Power Poll.
 Carlson also led Pitt to the Final Four in 1941.
 As a student at the university, Carlson was also a First Team All-American end on Pitt's football team under coach "Pop" Warner.
 Carlson also lettered in basketball and baseball.